Fleury14/aws-instructions/instructions.md

 Update: Now you can add changes to the CLIENT_URL='http://countability.bwrd.io' to the env.ts file (in server),  and similar url changes in environment.ts (in client).

 Also make sure to update the IP Address in Route 53.
-Search for Route 53, then under 'DNS Management' option on the Dashboard,, click on 'Hosted Zones', then click on bwrd.io, then select countability.bwrd.io, and change the IPv4 address to what it should be.
+Search for Route 53, then under 'DNS Management' option on the Dashboard, click on 'Hosted Zones', then click on bwrd.io, then select countability.bwrd.io, and change the IPv4 address to what it should be.
 The most recent IP address can be found in the Elastic Container Service.
 Just follow the directions in the first paragraph of this section.

 Random Notes